ATI

 Back to Table of Contents

 There is a bit more maintenance with an ebike, specifically the battery.
-One of the tasks involved is keep it charged to 40% to 60% of its capacity when not in use, to help maintain the battery's life.
+One of the tasks involved is keeping it charged to 40% to 60% of its capacity when it's not in use, to help maintain the battery's life.

 Like all rechargeable batteries, ebike batteries have a limited life – after so many uses (perhaps 500 charges), their ability to hold a charge will be significantly less than when it was new.
 At some point a new battery will be required.
 (One has to hope their ebike company is still in business AND the specific battery for their ebike model is available!
 That could be a huge concern as companies come and go.
 It's possibble we could wind up with a lot of ebikes with dead batteries.)